-Currently, The Gold Standard focuses on Energy Efficiency, Renewable Energy, Waste Management and Land Use & Forest projects.
-The Gold Standard Project Pipeline is a summary of projects that are under development and lists information as to their stage of development.
+The Gold Standard focuses on Energy Efficiency, Renewable Energy, Waste Management, Land Use & Forest, and Sustainable Water projects.
+Our Project Pipeline is a summary of our current projects and cites their stage of development.

 - 100+ project types (methodologies)